SQream/sqream_docs/index.rst

 What is SQream DB
 ===================

 SQream DB is a columnar analytic SQL database management system.
-SQream DB uses GPUs to load and analyze large amounts of data.

-Customers with SQream DB deploy it for sizes ranging from 5TB to 1PB.
-Depending on the workload, 1PB can be supported on a single node, with a fast and large enough storage.
-A common deployment motivation for SQream DB is for expanding historical analytics by orders of magnitude, such as expanding from 3 day windows to 3 months.

 SQream DB supports regular SQL including :ref:`a substantial amount of ANSI SQL<sql_feature_support>`, uses :ref:`serializable transactions<transactions>`, and :ref:`scales horizontally<concurrency_and_scaling_in_sqream>` for concurrent statements.